 Running Time: 118 minutes

-Joining the ranks of high-profile Hollywood blockbusters plagued by extensive reshoots, increased studio oversight, and last-minute, hyperactive post-production editing, including but not limited to Rogue One: A Star Wars Story (2016), Fantastic Four (2015), Star Trek Beyond (2016), and the upcoming Han Solo film (2018), is Warner Bros. and DC Films’ latest controversial epic, Justice League.
-To say this latest DC Extended Universe (DCEU) entry fails to pacify ongoing scrutiny of its parent studio’s production strategy would be putting it mildly.
-This is the fifth installment of the comic book franchise, which started with 2013’s Man of Steel, and is the third to have been changed substantially following principle photography, along with the well received but critically maligned Suicide Squad (2016) and the universally well received Wonder Woman (2017) from earlier this year.
+Joining the ranks of high-profile Hollywood blockbusters plagued by extensive reshoots, suffocating studio oversight, and last-minute editing changes, including but not limited to Rogue One (2016), Fantastic Four (2015), Star Trek Beyond (2016), and the upcoming Han Solo film (2018), is Warner Bros. and DC Films’ latest controversial epic, Justice League.
+To say this latest DC Extended Universe (DCEU) entry fails to pacify ongoing scrutiny of its parent studios’ production strategy would be putting it mildly.
+This is the fifth installment of the comic book franchise, which started with 2013’s Man of Steel, and is the third to have been changed substantially following principle photography, along with the financially successful but critically maligned Suicide Squad (2016) and the positively received Wonder Woman (2017) from earlier this year.

-First and foremost is the predictable clash between the movie’s Synder-esque base and Whedon’s post-production editing, both in tone and overall visual style.
+First and foremost is the predictable clash between the movie’s Snyder-base and Whedon’s post-production editing, both in tone and overall visual style.
 Most of the action scenes retain that characteristic Snyder “look” and feel to them, as do our heroes’ costumes and much of the set-design.
 However, numerous scenes are lit so awkwardly from either reshoots or post-production alteration that the “dark, edgy” elements distract from the bright, high-key lighting, and vice versa.
 These stylistic mismatches extend to various characters’ forced one-liners and cringe-worthy jokes, Henry Cavill’s uncanny valley mustache, and the jumbled, start-stop rhythm of the story’s pacing.
-We’re talking Fantastic Four (2015)-level of reshoot/post-production obviousness, here.
+We’re talking Fantastic Four (2015)-levels of reshoot sloppiness, here.